bimobject/search-sdk/README.md

 - Run `yarn run watch` or `npm run watch` to build and continuously watch the `src/` folder for changes.
 - Run `yarn run start` or `npm run start` to run the electron server.

 This project needs a host to run properly, the idea is that you should be able to choose whatever host you want, i.e. `electron`, `WebBrowserControl`, `CEF` or similar.
-This is application comes with a example host application built with `electron`.
-Just input your own credentials in `openapi.js` to test it out.
+This application comes with an example host application built with `electron`.
+Just input your own credentials in `openapi.js` to try it out.

 If you choose some other host it is required that you attach a set of functions on the host `window`.